Who is an occupational therapist and what does an OT do?

 Demand for occupational therapy services will continue to be needed in schools to assist children with autism or ASD in improving their social skills and accomplishing a variety of daily tasks.

-Job opportunities are good for licensed occupational therapists (OTR) in all settings, particularly in acute hospital, rehabilitation, and orthopedic settings because the elderly receive most of their treatment in these settings.
+Job opportunities are good for licensed occupational therapists (OTR) in all settings, particularly in the acute hospital, rehabilitation, and orthopedic settings because the elderly receive most of their treatment in these settings.
 Pediatric rehab and School-based OT needs growing fast.
 Occupational therapists with specialized knowledge in a treatment area also will have a better job and pay prospects.

-|Employment projections data for occupational therapists, 2016-26
+Employment projections data for occupational therapists, 2016-26

 SOURCE: U.S. Bureau of Labor Statistics, Employment Projections program